sambvfx/hyview/README.md

 - Simple interface
   - Data exchange utilizes abstract representations of Houdini data types. `hyview.Geometry` and `hyview.Point`
-  - Bulid geometry in Houdini a point cloud by simply passing a `hyview.Geometry` object to `hyview.build`
+  - Bulid geometry in Houdini by simply passing a `hyview.Geometry` object to `hyview.build`
   - Support for passing custom Houdini attributes.
 See `hyview.AttributeDefinition`.
 - Aggressive and safe caching
   - By default results are cached to disk immediately for performace.
 Providing the same data twice will use the disk cache if one exists.